 SHIFT is an opportunity to meet with 100 other people from your region to discuss ideas, projects, collaborations and issues.

-SHIFT takes place on Friday August 31st at the Temora Town Hall, Hoskins St Temora.
+SHIFT takes place on Friday August 30th at the Up to Date Store in Coolamon,

 9:15 – 10:00

-LUNCH provided by the team at Imagine Temora.
+LUNCH provided by the fantastic team from the Coolamon Cheese Factory.
 A selection of soups and rolls including vegan, dairy free and gluten free options.